Dandastino/Plately/README.md

 2.  **Environment File (`.env`):**
     This project includes a `.env` file with pre-configured settings for local development (database credentials, ports).
 It is used by Docker Compose.
-    *   You can review this file.
-The database will be accessible on port 5433.
-    *   **Note on `.env` files:** Typically, `.env` files are not committed to Git for security.
-For this project's local development setup with default credentials, it's included for convenience.
-For production or sensitive data, always use a `.env.example` and add `.env` to `.gitignore`.

 3.  **Install Dependencies:**
     ```bash